Blqtent/MicroUnix/README.md

 # AuroraOS
-AuroraOS is an operating system developed bt a complete idiot lol
+AuroraOS is an operating system developed by a complete idiot lol